Shaping the NIH Green Labs Program to Address and Overcome Barriers in Participation

 It was evident that some individuals may be motivated to greater levels of participation.
 Providing the interested individuals with resources to lead and acknowledging them for their exemplary and outstanding role by the senior leadership was inspiring.
 The presentation will share the five lessons learned in developing and implementing NIH environmental sustainability programs.

-- Discuss the 5-As as lessons learned in shaping NIH environmental sustainability programs; discuss the 5 As-Allow, Authorize, Advocate, Allocate, Achieve, as applied in many NIH environmental sustainability programs as examples; and
+- Discuss the lessons learned in shaping NIH environmental sustainability programs.
+Share the 5 A strategy: Allow, Authorize, Advocate, Allocate, and Achieve sustainability; and

 - Apply a few or all components to develop an environmental sustainability program to maximize participation.
-Finally, all these lessons that were learned were utilized in developing the Green Labs Program and Freezer Management Programs.
-Participation has increased but not significantly.
+Finally, all these lessons that were learned were utilized in developing the Green Labs Program.

 Ms. Bani Bhattacharya serves as the Environmental Management System Program Manager at NIH.
 She collaborates with Environmental Management Program Leads and Sustainability Goal Leads to implement and communicate environmental management initiatives.
 She is also the NIH Green Labs Program Manager.
 Prior to joining NIH, Bani worked as a toxicologist (contractor) at EPA, and as an Environmental and Occupational Health Specialist (contractor) at DoD.
 Bani holds a MS and MPH degrees.